vineesh14/openfast/docs/source/user/beamdyn/output_files.rst

 In stand-alone mode, BeamDyn generates a summary file with the naming convention, ``InputFile.sum`` if the ``SumPrint`` parameter is set to TRUE.
-When coupled to FAST, the summary file is named ``InputFile.BD.sum``.
+When coupled to OpenFAST, the summary file is named ``InputFile.BD.sum``.
 This file summarizes key information about the simulation, including: